ecovillage/neseri/README.md

 ### Tests

-The small test-suite is written using MiniTest, make a test run with `rails t`
+The small test-suite is written using MiniTest, make a test run with `rails t`.
+System-tests have to be run manually with `rails t test/system` (they are not run by default).

 ## Contributing